logpai/loghub-2.0/README.md

 ## 🔥 Citation

-If you use our benchmark or datasets for research, please cite the following papers:
+If you use our labeled datasets for public research, please cite the following two papers:

-- Zhihan Jiang, Jinyang Liu, Junjie Huang, Yichen Li, Yintong Huo, Jiazhen Gu, Zhuangbin Chen, Jieming Zhu, Michael R. Lyu.
-[A Large-scale Evaluation for Log Parsing Techniques: How Far are We?](https://arxiv.org/abs/2308.10828) ISSTA, 2024.

-- Jieming Zhu, Shilin He, Pinjia He, Jinyang Liu, Michael R. Lyu.
+- **Loghub**: Jieming Zhu, Shilin He, Pinjia He, Jinyang Liu, Michael R. Lyu.
 [Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics](https://arxiv.org/abs/2008.06448).
 ISSRE, 2023.
+- **Loghub-2.0**: Zhihan Jiang, Jinyang Liu, Junjie Huang, Yichen Li, Yintong Huo, Jiazhen Gu, Zhuangbin Chen, Jieming Zhu, Michael R. Lyu.
+[A Large-scale Evaluation for Log Parsing Techniques: How Far are We?](https://arxiv.org/abs/2308.10828) ISSTA, 2024.

-In addition, if you use the souce code of our benchmark for research, please also cite the following two papers:
+In addition, if you use the souce code of our work for public research, please kindly cite the following paper for their efforts on logparser implementation:

-- Khan Zanis Ali, Shin Donghwan, Bianculli Domenico, Briand Lionel.
-[Guidelines for Assessing the Accuracy of Log Message Template Identification Techniques.](https://dl.acm.org/doi/abs/10.1145/3510003.3510101) ICSE, 2022.

 - Jieming Zhu, Shilin He, Jinyang Liu, Pinjia He, Qi Xie, Zibin Zheng, Michael R. Lyu.
-[Tools and Benchmarks for Automated Log Parsing.](https://arxiv.org/abs/1811.03509) ICSE, 2019.
+[Tools and Benchmarks for Automated Log Parsing](https://arxiv.org/abs/1811.03509).
+ICSE, 2019.